 Before you go on a cruise you might be largely of the opinion that cruises were just for the elderly.
 Having now been on three cruises in my 20’s I can safely tell you this is not the case and a whole wide range of people choose to travel this way.

-You don’t have to buy up on shore excursions
+You don’t have to buy shore excursions

-These can be crazy expensive (read: overpriced) and are promoted excessively on board.
+Cruise shore excursions can be crazy expensive (read: overpriced) and are promoted excessively on board.

 See if you can find your own way to the sites and tourist attractions you want to visit as it will be much cheaper.
 Don’t feel like you’re missing out if you don’t go on them you can make your own fun going to a local beach or simply walking around town soaking in the atmosphere.